bark4mark/learning-programming/README.md

-# Coder dojo - Beginning programming Day 1/2
+# Coder dojo - Beginning programming

 ## Introduction
 This repo contains slides and a skeleton project to get started on Day 1